aemonge/aemonge/cheatsheet.md

 ])
 ```

-### Get all possible shapes for a given input size:
+### Get all possible shapes for a given input size

 Is a mathematical problem of calculating the factors like:

 ```python
 import math